-The Union County College's Emergency Medical Science - Paramedic Program is designed for working EMT's that wish to further their education and practical intervention skills.
-It is important to understand that you must be an Emergency Medical Technician with at least one year of practical experience prior to acceptance in this program.
-Prospective students should have an interest in pathophysiology of disease, mathematic competence and be able to function effectively in a dynamic work environment.
+The Paramedic Program at Union County College is designed for working EMT's who wish to further their education and emergency intervention skills.
+Prospective students should have an interest in pathophysiology of disease, pharmacology, dosage calculation, and be able to function effectively in a dynamic work environment.

-A Paramedic must be a confident leader who can accept the challenge and high degree of responsibility entailed in the position.
+Paramedics must be confident leaders who can accept the challenge and high degree of responsibility entailed in the position.
 They must have excellent judgment and be able to prioritize decisions and act quickly in the best interest of the patient.
 In addition, paramedics must be self-disciplined, able to establish rapport, utilize effective communication skills with patients from diverse backgrounds and different age groups, and function independently at an optimum level in a non-structured environment.

 The program meets or exceeds the National Standard Curriculum set forth by the US Department of Transportation and adheres to New Jersey State Paramedic Regulations NJAC 8:41 and 8:41A.
 The program is approved and sanctioned by the New Jersey Department of Health and Human Services – Office of Emergency Medical Services www.state.nj.us/health/ems/

 The Paramedic program has been issued a Letter of Review from the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
 Under the authority of this Letter of Review, the Paramedic program graduates will meet the eligibility requirement of the National Registry of Emergency Medical Technicians (NREMT) Paramedic certification examination related to "graduation from a CAAHEP accredited Paramedic program."
 All other NREMT requirements for admission to the Paramedic examination must be met by the individual.